 Ah, German.
 The language of consonants, a ludicrous case system and oh so many articles… Well, you might think, at least as an English speaker I’m already using many words that are German, so I won’t have to re-learn them, right?
 (Insert wrong buzzer sound here.)
 Though it is true there are German words used in English, many get lost in translation.
 Sorry to break the news, but the following words you THOUGHT were German are not used in Germany.
-Take a look at our helpful list and make sure you aren’t misusing these not-so-German words:
+Take a look at our helpful list and make sure you aren’t misusing these not-so-German words as you learn German:

 What you should say in German: Krug, Humpen or Maß